nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-vue-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-This is a simple [Vue](https://vuejs.org) based SPA which can be developed and run standalone, but can also
+This is a simple [Vue](https://vuejs.org) based SPA which can be developed and run standalone, but can also act as a building block in the _Mashroom Portal_.

 ## Usage